A century-old rail tunnel, an alpine lake, and the Cascades in October.

 Course markings

 Yellow and black arrow signs at every junction.
-Pink and black checkered confidence ribbons every half mile.
+Pink and black checkered confidence ribbons every half mile or so.
 The course follows two trails: the Palouse to Cascades Trail (wide gravel) and the Annette Lake Trail (single track).